sumtsui/playground/blogs/i18n-solution-for-shared-ui-component/i18n-solution-for-shared-ui-component.md

 }
 ```

 This is convenient but comes with a caveat.
 All i18n files for this piece of UI live in the component.
-If the user's locale is en_US, the bundle will still contain all other i18n files for zh_CN, fr_FR etc, resulting in unnecessarily large bundle size.

 Take a look on epc-reservation-deposit-web's bundle analysis, **All i18n files are bundled together.
 This means even the client only needs to display one language, it will force the user to download all 34 files:**

 ![2021-04-01 at 5.30 PM](i18n-before-op.png)